MCB Accessories: Auxiliary Contacts Shunt Trips Busbars | DIN Rail Compatible

 Shunt Trip and Undervoltage Releases

-The shunt trip release is an electromagnetic coil that mechanically trips the MCB when energized by an external voltage (typically 24V DC or 230V AC).
-It is wired to a fire alarm panel’s auxiliary output, an emergency stop button, or a process safety interlock, providing automatic circuit disconnection on a safety event.
-The undervoltage release (UVR) is a coil that holds the MCB closed when the supply voltage is above 85 percent of nominal and trips the MCB when the voltage drops below 70 percent.
-The UVR is used for motor circuits where automatic restart after a power outage could cause injury to personnel working on the driven machinery, or for lighting circuits in windowless rooms where sudden darkness could create a hazard during a brownout.
+The shunt trip release is an electromagnetic module that mechanically trips the MCB when energized by an external voltage (such as 24V DC or 230V AC).
+It connects to fire alarm panels, emergency stop buttons, or process interlocks for automatic circuit disconnection during safety events.
+The undervoltage release (UVR) holds the MCB closed when the supply voltage is stable and trips the breaker when the voltage drops to 35% to 70% of nominal.
+The UVR prevents automatic motor restarts after power outages and protects sensitive equipment from brownouts.

 Busbar Systems for Rapid Installation